-Almost everything you’ll see on the Avenue Montaigne is represented on elegant and luxurious designs including the tree-lined, the design of the Haussmannian buildings, shops, window dressing, cafes, and restaurants.
+Almost everything you’ll see on the Avenue Montaigne is represented in elegant and luxurious designs including the tree-lined, design of the Haussmannian buildings, shops, window dressing, cafes, and restaurants.

 This whole high-end street is let alone another level of sightseeing worthy.
 And in this street you might even encounter models, actresses wandering around, and of course, lots of expensive cars around, too.

 10. Arc de Triomphe What To Do In Paris?

 Since you’re already at the Avenue des Champs Elysees, you really can’t miss out on visiting the Arc de Triomphe de l’Etoile.

 Here, you’ll find different entry options to reach the top of the Arc de Triomphe.
 However, if you haven’t got enough time visiting the top of the Arc de Triomphe at least take a few photos as a backdrop.

 The Arc de Triomphe is a well-known and most famous monument in Paris, France, standing right in the middle western end of the Avenue des Champs Elysees.

 You really can’t miss it as you walk along the Champs Elysees, you’ll immediately see the Arc de Triomphe that will motivate you to take lots of photos and step at the top for amazing views.